Dealing with accumulated data.

 Archive backups

-I want to mention one additional type of backup that many might not be considered to be a backup at all: what I call an archive.
+I want to mention an additional type of backup that many might not be considered as a backup at all: what I call an archive.

-An archive, to me, is a collection of data intended to be kept forever, even though it’s not necessarily needed now or needed daily.
-For example, those backups that I keep “pretty much forever” (mentioned above), might be considered archive copies of the long-defunct machines they represent.
+To me, an archive is a collection of data intended to be kept forever, even though it’s not necessarily needed now or needed daily.
+For example, those backups that I keep “pretty much forever” (mentioned above) might be considered archive copies of the long-defunct machines they represent.
 Similarly, the fact that I copy my photographs to cloud storage in addition to backing them up locally might also be considered archival.

 The concept of archiving is truly data-dependent.
 There’s no need to archive your operating system updates for posterity, but your correspondence, photographs, and other more personal items might be appropriate for archival.